 [Section 15A inserted by No. 6 of 2008 s.
 16(1).]

 15B.
 Appeal under s.
-15A, determining etc.
+15A, determination

 (1) The Court of Appeal has jurisdiction to hear and determine an appeal under section 15A.

 (2) The Court of Appeal shall determine an appeal on the material and evidence that was before the judge whose decision is the subject of the appeal.